sunbird-specs/inCredible/README.md

 ### References

-**Object model**: you may find details of the specification's [object model](object-model) a useful reference **Data model**: here are some details on modeling data and creating strong identifiers for entities involved in issuing skill credentials.
+1. **Object model**: you may find details of the specification's [object model](object-model) a useful reference
+1. **Data model**: here are some helpful notes on [modeling credentials data](data-model) and creating strong identifiers for entities involved in issuing skill credentials.

 ### Utilities
 Cross-language signing and verification libraries are available in Python and JavaScript.